crispinalan/widget-draughts/README.md

 ```
 Enter your sudo (user) password when prompted.

-*Don't like the terminal command line:*  You can right click on the deb package file and select "Open with GDebi Package Installer".
+*Alternatively:*  You can right click on the deb package file and select "Open with GDebi Package Installer".
 Then click the "Install Package" button.

 ### Debian